compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Genome-Technologies.md

 #### Ion Torrent

-Beads coated with clonal populations of DNA fragments are placed in a picowellplate.
+Beads coated with clonal populations of DNA fragments are placed in a picowell plate.
 This method measures the change in pH that occures during polymerisation.

 ### 1.3 [Third-generation DNA sequencing](https://internal.baudisgroup.org/pdf/2016-01-15___Heather_and_Chain__The-sequence-of-sequencers__Genomics.pdf)